How does reward affect payroll proficiency?

-In the simplest of payroll scenarios, you pay all your employees the same fixed salary every month, every year.
+The same fixed salary.
+Every month, every year, for each employee.
+How nice would that be, right?
 But the reality is often very different as reward systems, including frequency of payment and flexible benefits, exist in many shapes and forms.
-Needless to say, the reward system an organisation offers heavily impacts its payroll tools, processes and procedures.
-It is therefore one of the 6 drivers in our 2022 Payroll Proficiency Index.
+Tools, processes and procedures all need to match your remuneration choices.
+Some have long found the magic formula, others are still searching.
+That’s why it’s one of the 6 drivers in our 2023 Payroll Proficiency Index.

 Scores by country

 By getting creative with rewards, you can optimise labour costs and personalise remuneration.
 This, in turn, opens the door to improved employee engagement.
-The downside: managing a multifaceted reward policy can impact your overall payroll proficiency, as we see in some countries like France and Belgium.
-After all, every reward component comes with rules and obligations.
+The downside: managing a multifaceted reward policy can impact your overall payroll proficiency, as we see in countries like France and Belgium.
+After all, every reward component comes with its own rules and obligations.
 Companies in these countries therefore often turn to payroll partners for help.
-They outsource the administrative and legal hassle, and keep the advantages.
+They outsource the administrative and legal hassle, while keeping the advantages.

 Hans Kroese, Managing Director Pointlogic at SD Worx